-China, Oregon sending over 1,100 ventilators to NY: Cuomo
+Oregon, China sending over 1,100 ventilators to NY: Cuomo

-ALBANY, N.Y.
-(AP) — New York is poised to get over 1,100 ventilators from China and Oregon as it scrambles to line up more breathing machines for the sickest coronavirus patients, Gov. Andrew Cuomo said Saturday.
+ALBANY, N.Y. — New York is poised to get over 1,100 ventilators from China and Oregon as it scrambles to line up more breathing machines for the sickest coronavirus patients, Gov. Andrew Cuomo said Saturday.

 The Chinese government and billionaires Jack Ma and Joseph Tsai, the co-founders of the online marketplace Alibaba, facilitated a gift of 1,000 ventilators that were due to arrive Saturday, Cuomo said.
 He said the state of Oregon had volunteered to send 140 more breathing machines.